 Because of the positive contribution margin, the slope of the revenue line is steeper than the slope of the total costs line.
 Therefore, revenue per unit is higher than cost per unit.
 If there were no fixed costs, then obviously the business would be profitable from the beginning.
 In the example shown above, the costs involved when zero units are sold are the fixed costs only.
 To cover these fixed costs, the business needs to sell a certain number of units to reach this break-even point or cover the fixed costs.

 High break-even points usually suggest that a business could benefit from economies of scale

 A detailed break-even analysis can provide some insight regarding the economics of a certain project or the entire industry.
 Imagine you come across a business that has a high break-even point since the business needs to sell a lot of products to become profitable (e.g., Intel).
 This scenario is usually due to large fixed costs (so called asset-heavy industries) which need to be covered by high product sales.
 In such situations economies of scale play a major role: The more units you sell the more you cover the fixed costs.
-In addition due to the experience/ learning curve you tend to have less variable costs and therefore more control over prices.
-In addition, high fixed costs are a serious entry barrier for new competitors (see Porter's Five Forces for more details).
+In addition, due to the experience/learning curve you tend to have less variable costs and therefore more control over prices.
+Also, high fixed costs are a serious entry barrier for new competitors (see Porter's Five Forces for more details).